-Barbara Ellin Fox is a 1968 certified graduate of the Potomac Horse Center, MD.
+Barbara Ellin Fox is a certified graduate of the Potomac Horse Center, MD.
 During the past fifty-plus years she has taught countless people of all ages and abilities to ride horses and has trained most types of horses.
-She is the past director/owner of Fox School of Horsemanship, developed a program for Eagles Wings Therapeutic Riding, and is a former Regional Instruction Coordinator, Regional Supervisor, and examiner for United States Pony Clubs, the largest equestrian educational organization in the world.
+She is the past director/owner of Fox School of Horsemanship, developed a program for Eagles Wings Therapeutic Riding, and is a former Regional Instruction Coordinator, Regional Supervisor, and examiner for United States Pony Clubs.

 Barbara is an advocate for America’s Wild Horses.
 Her personal horse, Reno, was captured by the government in the mountains of Northern Nevada.
 She has worked with horse whisperers and round pen trainers since 1995, and spent time with wild horse gatherer, Steve Harris.
 Barbara also advocates the rehabilitation to second careers for racehorses.